-Fox News Ratings Sink Since Donald Trump’s Loss, Falling Behind CNN & MSNBC For First Time In 20 Years
+Fox News Ratings Sink Since Donald Trump's Loss, Falling Behind CNN & MSNBC For First Time In 20 Years

 Fox News has reportedly seen its ratings sink since Donald Trump's loss in the November election, with the network falling behind its main competitors for the first time in nearly two decades.

 As Forbes reported, ratings at Fox News have fallen by close to 20 percent compared to numbers before November.
-Prior to that point, the network achieved its highest-ever ratings as record number Americans tuned in to watch coverage of the campaign.
+Prior to that point, the network achieved its highest-ever ratings as a record number of Americans tuned in to watch coverage of the 2020 presidential campaign.

 The report cited a Mediate story from television analyst Colby Hall that said there have been a series of events drawing viewers away from Fox News and over to its competitors.